Boykinia richardsonii: Taxonomy

 William Jackson Hooker wrote Flora Boreali-Americana, the catalog of plant species.
 He described the plant as Saxifraga richardsonii, saying an earlier identification as Saxifraga nelsoniana was incorrect.
 Hooker noted that its many glands and acute petals made it unlike any other Saxifraga save jamesii, and that "the two might form a distinct little group."
 Constantine Samuel Rafinesque alternatively proposed Hemieva richardsonii in 1837, as part of a genus later accepted as Suksdorfia, based on its floral morphology.
-This was not accepted and later analyzes have found it having much more in common with other Boykinia.
+This was not accepted and later analyses have found it having much more in common with other Boykinia.

 Later, after Thomas Nuttall described Boykinia as another genus of the Saxifragaceae family in 1834, richardsonii and jamesii were both reassigned to it in 1868.
 Otto Kuntze proposed Therofon richardsonii in 1891, but it was rejected.

-In 1905 Carl Otto Rosendahl suggested that B. richardsonii belonged in a separate section of the genus which he named Renifolium after its distinctive leaf shape.
+In 1905, Carl Otto Rosendahl suggested that B. richardsonii belonged in a separate section of the genus which he named Renifolium after its distinctive leaf shape.
 Adolf Engler validated the idea a quarter-century later.
 Richard Gornall of Leicester University and Bruce A. Bohm of the University of British Columbia further expanded the idea into several sections of Boykinia in a 1985 Botanical Journal of the Linnean Society monograph, based on distinctions such as richardsonii's five stamens compared to 10 in other species, three-flowered inflorescence, high polyploidy, and flavonoid profile emphasizing flavones in contrast to the more complex flavonols in the other species.
 They considered it the type species of Renifolium.